Skip to main content

 Nothing Lasts Forever

 All good things come to an end, including the software and operating systems we know and love.
-Companies may stop supporting their older products to make room for new ones.
+When products reach their end-of-life, companies stop supporting these older products to make room for new ones.

-Breaking up ain’t easy.
-Soften the blow by:
+Breaking up isn’t easy - soften the blow by:

 • Knowing product end-of-life dates and planning or budgeting for upgrades and replacements.